Bernard J. Rhie

 Associate Professor of English

-Stetson Hall Rm 608
+Sawyer Library Rm 608

-About me: My name is Bernie Rhie, and I’m an Associate Professor of English.
-I teach courses on various topics, including the concept of the “self” and the representation of subjectivity; the influence of Buddhism on American literature and culture; Asian American literature; and philosophical approaches to literary studies.
+About me: My name is Bernie Rhie.
+I teach courses on philosophical approaches to literary studies; the influence of Buddhism on American literature and culture; and Asian American literature.
 I’m also a long-time Zen practitioner, and in recent years, I’ve been exploring ways to incorporate contemplative practices like meditation into some of my college courses.
-Here is an interview I did with Tricycle magazine in which I discussed one of those courses, “Zen and the Art of American Literature.”
-To see my CV, click here.

 Education

 B.A.
-University of California, Berkeley (1997)
+University of California-Berkeley (1997)

 M.A.
 University of Pennsylvania, English (2001)